cMurschall/tagging-dashboard/README.md

     onUnmounted?: () => void;
 }
 ```
+Even the internal plugins work this way and are created and run with the same interface.
 The `create` method is called when the plugin is loaded.
 The `container` parameter is the HTML element where the plugin
 is mounted.
 The `pluginService` parameter is an object that contains an interop to the main application.
 It is used to
 communicate with the main application and to access the data and methods of the application.
 The `onMounted` and